imglab-io/imglab-rb/README.md

 https://assets.imglab-cdn.net/image.jpeg?width=500&dpr=6 6x
 ```

 A very common practice consists in reducing the quality of images with high pixel density, decreasing the final file size.
-To achieve this you can optionally specify an Ruby `Range` value for `quality` parameter, gradually reducing the file size while increasing the image size.
+To achieve this you can optionally specify a Ruby `Range` value for `quality` parameter, gradually reducing the file size while increasing the image size.

 In this example we are specifying a fixed `width` value of `500` pixels and a `quality` interval between `80` and `40`: